WHY WE DO

 OUR MISSION OUR MISSION

-To empower health professionals with activism skills to respond to health injustices, and co-create equitable health systems.
+To empower clinicians activism skills to respond to health injustices, and co-create equitable health systems.

 Theory of change